Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 When Does It Make Sense to Go with a Shared Hosting Plan?

-If you’re starting a website from scratch, a shared hosting plan works just fine.
+If you’re starting a website from scratch, a shared hosting plan is ideal.

 In fact, we highly recommend it until you start generating enough traffic and revenue to justify spending more for high-performance hosting services.

 Are there better hosting options out there?
-Absolutely.
+You bet.

 But they don’t make sense for new websites.
 In the beginning, you won’t have a lot of traffic because high-traffic websites take time to build.
 As such, you don’t need blazing speeds or all the extra bells and whistles VPS, managed, or dedicated server hosting offers.